Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank the PrOps team, Aimee Goncalves, Dr. Jose Barrieros, Dr. Aykut Önol, Eric Cousineau, and Alex Alspach at the Toyota Research Institute for helpful discussions, assistance with setting up experiments, and hardware design advice.
-The authors are grateful for assistance with running experiments and insightful discussions about the pose estimation demonstration from William Yang at the University of Pennsylvania.
-The authors also thank Gregory Campbell from the University of Pennsylvania for assistance with running experiments.
+We thank the PrOps team, Aimee Goncalves, Dr. Jose Barrieros, Dr. Aykut Önol, Eric Cousineau, and Alex Alspach at TRI for helpful discussions, assistance with experiments, and hardware design advice.
+We thank William Yang and Greg Campbell at the Penn GRASP Lab for assistance with experiments and helpful discussions.